jasonumiker/kubernetes-training/README.md

 Note that there is a "Downscale Stabalization Window" which defaults to 5 minutes - so it is less agressive on scaling back *in* than it was *out* to prevent flapping and given adding Pods is usually less risky than taking them away.

+### Understanding CPU and Memory Limits - and how misconfiguring them can really hurt your performance and availability

+Putting appropriate CPU and Memory Requests on your workloads is important for two reasons:
+* The Kubernetes Scheduler will only put it on a Node where it 'fits' based on its Requests
+* The Kubelet configures the local Linux kernel control groups (cgroups) to ensure that Pod gets at least the CPU and Memory that it requested.

+There is also the option of putting a CPU and Memory Limit on your Pods.
+These can prove to be much more disruptive to your performance and availability if you get them wrong.

+TODO

 ### Kubernetes Event-driven Autoscaling (KEDA)

-HPA is usually sufficient if you are scaling a stateless web service in/out.
-But if you instead want to scale based on the amount of work in a queue or the like that is where the Kubernetes Event-driven Autoscaler (KEDA) comes in.
+HPA is usually sufficient if you are scaling a stateless web service in/out based on CPU utilization or load balancer latency/errors etc. But if you instead want to scale based on the amount of work in a queue or other more event-based concerns that is where the Kubernetes Event-driven Autoscaler (KEDA) comes in.

 Under the hood KEDA is actually managing HPA for you to offer even more advanced scaling - similar to the way that a Deployment manages ReplicaSets to do more advanced things around deployments.
 ![](https://opensource.microsoft.com/blog/wp-content/uploads/2020/05/KEDA-architecture.png)